tHeStRyNg/devops/Solutions/Task1/README.md

 │   └── README.md
 ```

+##  Backend Container
-To achieve the above we started by creating the Dockerfile for the Python backend with the following logic and mapping the missing requirements:
+To achieve the above we started by creating the Dockerfile for the Python backend with the following logic and mapping the missing requirements adding gunicorn running on port 5000 as requested.
+This uses psutils mainly to gather system stats (CPU and RAM) in a very fast way.

 ```
 # Dockerfile